simplj/sdf/README.md

   ...
 }
 ```
-> By adding the `@Dependency` to the class enables it to get loaded by the framework as singleton instance.
-If singleton behavior is not expected just modify the annotation to `@Dependency(singleton=false)`.
+> By adding the `@Dependency` to the class enables it to get loaded by the framework as singleton instance. 💡If singleton behavior is not expected just modify the annotation to `@Dependency(singleton=false)`.
 ```java
 @Dependency
 public class DependantClass {